When two or more elements unite chemically, they form what?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

 When two or more elements unite chemically, they form a compound.
-A compound is a substance that consists of two or more elements that are chemically bonded together in a fixed ratio, resulting in distinct chemical properties different from the individual elements.
-This bonding can occur through various types of chemical interactions, such as ionic or covalent bonds.
+A compound is defined as a substance that results from the chemical combination of two or more different elements in a fixed ratio.
+The chemical bonds that hold them together give compounds distinct properties that are different from those of the individual elements.

 Subscribe